launchdarkly-labs/ld-nextjs/README.md

 > [!IMPORTANT]
 > This is an experimental project to demonstrate the use of LaunchDarkly with Next.js App Router.

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using App Router.

 ## Quickstart